Mortgage Audit Process Explained

 Will I know if my loan is audited?

 Usually not.
-Audits happen behind the scenes.
+Audits happen behind the scenes, often after closing.
 If an auditor finds a defect that requires borrower action (e.g., a missing signature), your lender may contact you.
 Most audits do not involve borrower contact.

 What happens if an audit finds a problem?

 The lender typically remediates the defect—correcting documentation, obtaining missing items, or addressing compliance issues.
 In rare cases, a significant defect could affect the loan.
-For most borrowers, audits are invisible and do not change their loan terms.
+For most borrowers, audits are invisible and do not change their loan terms or mortgage payment.

 Educational Disclaimer